-Requests for off time, holiday time, and vacation days not signed in vacation book will be addressed as to the minimum staffing for the shift requested off.
+Requests for off time, holiday time, and vacation days not signed in vacation book will be addressed as to the identified staffing level for the shift requested off.
 Staff will not be reassigned to accommodate off time, holiday time, schedule equalization hours or vacation days not signed in vacation book.